letsencrypt/cp-cps/CP.md

 ### 4.12.2 Session key encapsulation and recovery policy and practices

-No stipulation.
+Not applicable.

-# 5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS
+# 5. MANAGEMENT, OPERATIONAL, AND PHYSICAL CONTROLS

-The CA/Browser Forum’s Network and Certificate System Security Requirements are incorporated by reference as if fully set forth herein.
+The CA/Browser Forum's Network and Certificate System Security Requirements are incorporated by reference as if fully set forth herein.

 The CA SHALL develop, implement, and maintain a comprehensive security program designed to: